devleaks/cockpitdecks-docs/docs/Resources/To do.md

 Behave similarly as TouchPortal

 MAKE ASYNCHRONOUS.
 Should have been designed asynchronous at the first place.
 However, a migration/evolution is clearly doable.
+(Should have been created asynch from the start? no locking mechanism foreseen...)
 ## Status

 Should be easy for software developer.
 Installation not easy if not familiar with Python eco-system.
 Configuration through Yaml files.
 Need to hunt for datarefs and commands in X-Plane (using DataRefTool for example.)

 # Dashboard

+Create a page with dashboard-like icons:

 To, From
 Dist from takeoff, ATD